PrashanthReddy47/PrashanthReddy47.github.io/content/portfolio/work6.md

 #### Links:
 - [Live Application](https://prashanthreddyputta.users.earthengine.app/view/paddy-field-mapping-with-ndvi-rf-svm)

 In this project, I developed a comprehensive methodology for accurate and efficient mapping of paddy fields in the Nalgonda District, India, using multi-temporal Sentinel-2 imagery.
-The study employed three different approaches: NDVI thresholding, Random Forest classification, and Support Vector Machine (SVM) classification.
+The study employed three approaches: NDVI thresholding, Random Forest classification, and Support Vector Machine (SVM) classification.
 The research focused on the Rabi season from December 2019 to May 2020, analyzing the unique phenological patterns of paddy growth to improve classification accuracy.

 #### Methodology Overview: